Parliament Building, Uganda - Things to Do in Parliament Building

 Top Things to Do in Parliament Building

-Guided Tour of the Parliamentary Chamber
+Tour the Parliamentary art collection

-Constitutional Square and the Independence Monument
+Photograph the Independence Monument backdrop

 Getting There